-- Award: Seventy fellowships are awarded annually.
+- Scholarship Award: Seventy fellowships are awarded annually.
 Fellowship amounts vary depending on the research plan, with a per-fellowship average of $23,000.
 The fellowship includes participation in an SSRC-funded interdisciplinary workshop upon the completion of IDRF-funded research.

 - Nationality: Applicants who are enrolled in PhD programs in the United States, regardless of citizenship

 - Scholarship can be taken in USA or Abroad

 - Eligible Countries: Applicants who are enrolled in PhD programs in the United States, regardless of citizenship are eligible for these fellowships.